 Make no mistake, an all-electric future is coming.
-The cost of ownership with electric cars drastically goes down, and new government regulations are forcing automakers to go green.
-But MarketWatch observed that some manufacturers will be selling them quicker than others, pledging to be all-electric within five years.
+The cost of ownership with electric cars will be drastically lower, and new government regulations are forcing automakers to go green.
+But MarketWatch observed that some manufacturers will be selling them quicker than others.
 The question is, which brands will be first, and how long will it take for everyone to hop on board?

 GM is set to sell 100% electric the soonest

 GM is already committed to only selling electric cars only by 2035.
 Other automakers, such as Nissan, say that they’ll be all-electric “in key markets” by 2030, but that isn’t entirely electric.
 Some cars in their upcoming lineup include the GMC Hummer.
 They’ve also stated that 30 new EV models will be spread across their brands, which include Chevy, Buick, and Cadillac.